abhigadde/Cal_Newport_Question_Repository/README.md

 I couldn’t quite get all the questions to come out cleanly (since I was using de-limit in python to split them apart) but I think it is of acceptable quality for not having done any manual edits myself.
 The biggest issues are episodes where he didn’t put time stamps for questions he responded to.

 I sent over the code to Cal to see if he could publish it for everyone to see.
 However 2 weeks later and no response yet.
 Also he changed the formatting of his episode descriptions for episodes 204+, breaking this code for future episodes.
 Is this just a co-incidence?

+UPDATE: Cal and Jesse (Cal's podcast producer) responded.
+They are looking to fix this formatting issue so this code will work on future episodes.
+However, I anticipate this will take a while.